|

 that the throat wound might open up if he was hanged and lead to an unpleasant

 mess.
-He served 12 years of his life sentence.
+He served 12 years and 5 months of his life sentence.

 One can only conjecture how